-Lecture index: Structural significance of joints. / Examples of fracture and joint patterns. / How to describe tensile structures. / Some common joint associations. / Some models for joint formation. / Veins ('filled joints').
+Lecture index: Brittle failure modes. / Structural significance of joints. / Examples of fracture and joint patterns. / Description of opening mode structures. / Some common joint associations. / Some models for joint formation. / Veins ('filled joints').

 Image of cliff forming diabase sill that has intruded Triassic strata (specifically preferentially along a dark shale rich level), as seen in shoreline cliffs of western Edgeøya, Svalbard.
 Click on the image to see a larger version.
 Note how the sill is irregular and climbs to form a tee-pee like feature with a small dike that ascends from the top, and note the deformation of the overlying strata.
-A sill is a tensile crack that followed the bedding filled by magma, and likely opened by magmatic pressure.
+A sill is a opening mode crack that is concordant to host rock anistropy.
+In this case the sill roughly followed the bedding.
+Note the deformation where the intrusive body cuts across layering.
+Magmatic pressure likely played an important role in its formation.
 The sill here is 10s of meters thick.

-Tensional features are brittle phenomena where movement is perpendicular to the fracture surface in an opening mode.
-Since rocks are considerably weaker in tension than in compression (which we will delve into in a few weeks), they are very common.
+Extensional features are brittle phenomena where movement is perpendicular to the fracture surface in an opening mode.
+Since rocks are considerably weaker in tension than in compression (which we will delve into in a few weeks), extensional features are very common.
 Fluids under pressure are often involved in their formation.

 Crevasse field in a glacier at an ice falls.
-Note that while the crevasses are aligned they do curve and branch.The increase in slope at an icefalls causes the overlying ice to move faster.
+Note that while the crevasses are roughly aligned they do curve and branch.The increase in slope at an icefalls causes the overlying ice to move faster.
 That means it pulls away from the slower moving ice higher up, and extends in the direction of flow.
 The extension generates stresses that exceed the tensile strength of the ice and crevasses form.
-Glaciers as rock bodies that flow and deform at the surface of the earth on a human time scale provide a good learning opportunity in structural geology.
+Glaciers as rock bodies that flow and deform at the surface of the earth on a human time scale provide a good learning opportunity in structural geology and material science.

-The focus of this lecture will be on joints since they are the most common type of structure.
+A focus will be on joints since they are the most common type of structure.

 They are some of the simpler structures found in rocks, but can still get complicated fast as they are considered in greater detail.
 Why are they important?

 Above are some jointed basalts from Giant's Causeway, Ireland.
 Classic columnar jointing is developed here.
 Note that not all the columns are perfectly hexagonal.
 Also note how subhorizontal fractures also segment the columns along their length.
-These fractures have a distinctive disk shape, and are both convex upward and downward.
-The mechanics of the hexagonal columns are well studied, but those of the dish shaped fractures are which segment the columns are not.
+These fractures have a distinctive disk shape, and are both convex upward and downward as can be seen in the photo to the right.
+The mechanics of the hexagonal columns are well studied, but those of the dish shaped fractures which segment the columns are not.
 Think of how fluids might flow through such an array of fractures.

 The larger surface exposed here is a bedding surface in the Permian Kapp Starostin Formation as exposed on Treskelodden peninsula in Hornsund, southern Spitsbergen.
-The overlying softer shaley cherts have been stripped away to reveal in the limestone two joint sets at right angles to each other.
+The overlying softer shaley cherts have been stripped away to reveal two joint sets at right angles to each other in the limestone.
 The view direction is parallel to one of the joint sets.
 Orthogonal joint sets are fairly common.
 Note also how erosion is rounding off the corners of the blocks formed by the intersection joint sets.
 This represents a early stage in a process of what is known as spheroidal weathering, where the original sharp corners formed get rounded off.